YoshitakaMo/localcolabfold/README.md

   - You may not have updated to CUDA 11.1 or later.
 Please check the version of Cuda compiler with `nvcc --version` command, not `nvidia-smi`.
 - Is this available on Windows 10?
   - You can run LocalColabFold on your Windows 10 with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-- I want to use a custom MSA file in the format of a3m.
+- (New!)I want to use a custom MSA file in the format of a3m.
   - **ColabFold can accept various input files now**.
 See the help messsage.
 You can set your own A3M file, a fasta file that contains multiple sequences (in FASTA format), or a directory that contains multiple fasta files.